 Meet a minimum English proficiency requirement, which will be measured by a test

 Demonstrate flexibility and a commitment to promoting cross-cultural understanding

 Should not be a U.S. citizen, U.S. permanent resident, or previous applicant for immigration to the U.S.

 STUDENTS WITH DISABILITIES

 The program can support students with disabilities and encourages their participation.
-The Department of State and the YES program work with Mobility International (MIUSA) to provide students with disabilities leadership--‐building workshops, appropriate information and support as needed to enhance their year in America.
+The Department of State and the YES program work with Mobility International (MIUSA) to provide students with disabilities leadership-building workshops, appropriate information, and support as needed to enhance their year in the United States.
 Students with disabilities must also meet the above eligibility requirements.

 HOW TO APPLY